Anticipatory Rejection: What It Is and How to Overcome It

-A mindfulness practice is based on seeing your reality at it’s most simple level; just the facts of your circumstances, without the burden of judgments of good or bad.
-When applied to counseling, we have a partnership where you are able to examine what is leading to the self-defeating thoughts that result in anticipating rejection before anything has even happened.
+Mindfulness-based counseling is based on seeing your reality at its most simple level, without the burden of judgments of good or bad.
+When applied to counseling, this practice can help you examine what is leading to self-defeating thoughts that result in anticipating rejection.
+By becoming clear about what your reality actually is, you can challenge and change the thoughts and beliefs that are causing you to suffer.

-Mindfulness-based counseling will help you use mindfulness to first become clear about what your reality actually is, then will help you challenge and change the thoughts and beliefs that are causing you to suffer.
-Imagine feeling nervous about a job interview, but confidently starting the interview without the assumption that you will perform horribly.
-Imagine how nice it will be to walk out of that interview feeling excited about the possibilities of a new job that you love, feeling exhilarated about having faced your fears and accepted the challenge.
+For example, imagine feeling nervous about a job interview but confidently starting the interview without assuming that you will perform horribly.
+With mindfulness-based counseling, you can learn to walk out of that interview feeling excited about the possibilities of a new job that you love, feeling exhilarated about having faced your fears and accepted the challenge.
 This helps you connect with empowerment and confidence, which are the antidotes to anticipatory rejection.

 Learn more about Counseling in Austin.

 Jonathan F. Anderson, LPC-s has worked in the helping profession since he started college in 1990.
 After completing his Bachelor’s degree at the University of Texas, Austin in 1994, he attended the highly-regarded University of Minnesota to earn his Master’s degree in 1997.
 He is a Licensed Professional Counselor and is recognized as a Board Approved Supervisor by the State of Texas Board of Examiners of Professional Counselors.
-Jonathan has completed Level-2 of the Gottman Method of Couples Counseling, and in 1998 received training by the International Critical Incident Stress Foundation in Advanced Critical Incident Stress Management & Debriefing.
+Jonathan has completed Level-2 of the Gottman Method of Couples Counseling, and in 1998 received training from the International Critical Incident Stress Foundation in Advanced Critical Incident Stress Management & Debriefing.
 To learn more about Jonathan’s practice, click here: Jonathan F. Anderson, LPC-s.